 Impact investing is gaining ground rapidly as an investment strategy and a way to address social and environmental issues.

-ESG investing can use several approaches such as Inclusion, Exclusion, and Integration.
-Impact investing is a fourth approach that aims to invest in firms that have a specific positive effect on social or environmental issues, while also providing a financial return to investors.
+Impact or community investing is a strategy that aims to invest in firms that have a specific positive effect on social or environmental issues, while also providing a financial return to investors.

 It usually involves goal-driven investments, for example in social housing projects to alleviate homelessness, or windfarms to promote clean energy.